Chapter 16. Using Libraries with GCC

 Linking Code That Uses a Library

 Static libraries are available as archive files.
 They contain a group of object files.
-The archive file has an file name extension
+The archive file has the file name extension

 Dynamic libraries are available as shared objects.
-They are a form of an executable file.
-A shared object has an file name extension
+They are a form of executable file.
+A shared object has the file name extension

-To tell GCC where the archives or shared object files of a are, use the
+To tell GCC where the archives or shared object files of a library are, use the

 $ gcc ... -Llibrary_path -lfoo ...

 Replace library_path with the actual path to the library directory.

 -L option can be used multiple times to add multiple directories.
 When looking for a library, these directories are searched in the order of their

 The order of options matters: GCC cannot link against a library foo unless it knows the directory of this library.
 Therefore, use the